changbowen/check_snmp/README.md

                         The SNMP version to use.
   -c COMMUNITY, --community COMMUNITY
                         The community string to use.
-  -r, --respect         Respect properties marked as important when other results contain errors.
+  -r, --respect         Respect properties marked as important when other
+                        results contain errors.
   -f, --format          Include additional format like colors in the output.
+  -b, --brief           Output brief information (only description and
+                        combined status).
   --config [CONFIG]     The configuration file to load.

 ```

 For example `check_snmp.py -r -f 192.168.1.120`